Japan court recognizes atomic bomb ‘black rain’ victims

 The U.S. dropped the world’s first atomic bomb on Hiroshima on Aug.
 6, 1945, killing 140,000 people and almost destroying the entire city.
 The plaintiffs were in areas northwest of the ground zero where radioactive black rain fell hours after the bomb was dropped.

-The plaintiffs have developed 11 illnesses such as cancer and cataracts linked to radiation after they were exposed to black rain, not just that which fell but also by taking water and food in the area contaminated with radiation.
+The plaintiffs have developed illnesses such as cancer and cataracts linked to radiation after they were exposed to black rain, not only that which fell but also by taking water and food in the area contaminated with radiation.

 They filed the lawsuit after Hiroshima city and prefectural officials rejected their request to expand the zone to cover their areas where black rain also fell.